artcogsys/utilisation/image_retraining/README.md

 We will use these indices in `class_tree.txt` under the assets folder of the android project.

 ## The Data
-The data is stored in the file `data.tar.gz`.
-Extract the contents of that in this folder to train the model.
+The data is stored in Hinton, under `hinton.science.ru.nl:/vol/ccnlab-scratch1/eyecontact_data/` folder.
 This dataset is curated from ImageNet dataset.
 The classes that we have are curated are combinations of synsets with id's:

 * couch